Whistler's Mother: In popular culture

 Fight for Her, World War I recruitment poster from Canada, urging men to enlist with the Irish Canadian Rangers and to fight for the women in their lives.
 It appeals to notions of motherhood and "family values" that were popular at the time, and often attributed to this painting.

 The painting has been featured or mentioned in numerous works of fiction and within pop culture.
-These include films such as Sing and Like It (1934), The Secret Life of Walter Mitty (1947), the Donald Duck shorts Early to Bed (1941) & Donald's Diary (1954), The Fortune Cookie (1966), The Rocky Horror Picture Show (1975), Babette's Feast (1986), The Naked Gun 2½: The Smell of Fear (1991), Bean (1997), The Tigger Movie (2000), Looney Tunes: Back in Action (2003), I Am Legend (2007), and Cloudy with a Chance of Meatballs 2 (2013).
+These include films such as Sing and Like It (1934), The Secret Life of Walter Mitty (1947), the Donald Duck shorts Early to Bed (1941), Donald's Diary (1954) & No Hunting (1955), The Fortune Cookie (1966), The Rocky Horror Picture Show (1975), Babette's Feast (1986), The Naked Gun 2½: The Smell of Fear (1991), Bean (1997), The Tigger Movie (2000), Looney Tunes: Back in Action (2003), I Am Legend (2007), and Cloudy with a Chance of Meatballs 2 (2013).

 It has been mentioned in television episodes of The Simpsons ("Rosebud", "The Trouble with Trillions", and "The Burns and the Bees").

-"Whistler's Mother" is the twentieth episode of the first season of the American television satirical sitcom Arrested Development.
+"Whistler's Mother" is the twentieth episode of the first season of the American television satirical sitcom Arrested Development (2004).

-The painting is mentioned in Vladimir Nabokov's novel Lolita.
+The painting is mentioned in Vladimir Nabokov's 1955 novel Lolita.

 The painting is central to the plot of the 1997 comedy film Bean, in which Mr. Bean accidentally defaces it during its repatriation to the United States and secretly replaces it with a poster.

 Actor Hurd Hatfield toured internationally several times with the play Son of Whistler's Mother by playwright Maggie Williams.

-Between 1959 and 2021, the Douglas A-26 Invader serial number 41-39401 was either flown or displayed with the name of Whistler's Mother.
-It featured a reproduction of the painting on the nose.
+Between 1959 and 2021, the Douglas A-26 Invader aircraft serial number 41-39401, named Whistler's Mother and with a reproduction of the painting on its nose, was flown and displayed.

-An imitation of the painting with a unique character can be seen in the credits of Wallace & Gromit: Vengeance Most Fowl.

 In music

 Whistler, and particularly this painting, had a profound effect on Claude Debussy, a contemporary French composer.
 In 1894, Debussy wrote to violinist Eugène Ysaÿe describing his Nocturnes as "an experiment in the different combinations that can be obtained from one color – what a study in grey would be in painting."
 Whether Debussy used the term color to refer to orchestration or harmony, critics have observed "shades" of a particular sound quality in his music.

-in the popular standard You're the Top by Cole Porter the painting is listed as "You're Whistler's mama".
+In the popular 1934 standard "You're the Top" by Cole Porter the painting is alluded to in the line, "You're Whistler's mama".

-The subject of the painting is referenced as "Mama Whistler" in the lyrics of the Neil Diamond song Done Too Soon.
+The cover for Ray Stevens 1997 album Hum It features a parody of the painting where Ray wears a morning dress and white bonnet.

+In the 1938 Warner Bros.
+Pictures short "Have You Got Any Castles?", Whistler's Mother can be seen whistling on the cover of book titled "Great Works of Art".